 Now, three weeks after the incident, as oil prices are once again relaxed, we can obtain some short term conclusions.
-The oil spike has indeed generated some revenues and losses to certain players, but this was largely translated into short-term option trading and this is not the topic of this review.
-Nor Iran nor Saudi Arabia has experienced significant changes in direct oil revenues as a result of the incident.
+The oil spike has indeed generated some revenues and losses to certain players, but this was largely translated into short-term option trading, which is not the topic of this review.
+Nor Iran, nor Saudi Arabia, have experienced any significant changes in direct oil revenues as a result of the incident.
 When we consider the historical precedents, the first, second and third Gulf wars are a fair comparison in case the situation is to continue deteriorating.

-In 1979, the oil price surged from 15 to more than 32 USD per barrel that year as as high as 39 USD per barrel, as Iran was thrown into chaos by the Islamic Revolution.
-During the Iran-Iraq War, which erupted in September 1980, the oil price had in fact stabilized at around 30-35 USD through most of the war and it was only in 1986, the oil price could finally drop to as low as 10-12 USD per barrel.
+In 1979, the oil price surged from 15 to more than 32 USD per barrel in the first half of the year and as high as 39 USD per barrel by the end of the year, as Iran was thrown into chaos by the Islamic Revolution.
+During the Iran-Iraq War, which erupted in September 1980, the oil price had in fact stabilized at the 30-35 USD level through most of the war.
+Only in 1986 the oil price could finally drop to as low as 10-12 USD per barrel, upon some decline in oil disruption in Iran and Iraq and parallel stabilization of substitute production by other oil producing countries.
 In November 1986, the Kuwaiti petition could finally draw international protection to shipping and terminate the Tanker War.
-Oil price had remained at 15-20 USD per barrel levels through the final stages of that conflict.
+Oil price had remained at 15-20 USD per barrel levels through the final stages of that conflict in 1987-88.

 Another Persian Gulf conflict emerged in August 1990, as Ba'athist Iraq stripped of cash in the aftermath of the Iran-Iraq War decided to initiate its Kuwaiti adventure and draw the NATO into perhaps the most notorious oil-motivated conflict of modern era - the 1990-91 Gulf War.
-Upon the invasion to Kuwait, the oil price surged by 100% - jumping from 21 to nearly 40 USD per barrel.
-This was however a much shorter effect on the global market - by March 1991 with the finalization of operation Desert Storm, the price was back below 20 USD per barrel and remained there through most 1990s.
+Upon the invasion of Kuwait, the oil price surged by staggering 100% - jumping from 21 USD to nearly 40 USD per barrel.
+This was however a much shorter effect on the global market compared to preceding Iran-Iraq War - by March 1991 with the finalization of operation Desert Storm, the oil price was back below 20 USD per barrel and remained at those levels through most 1990s.

-Interestingly, the 2003 Invasion of Iraq had an even less dramatic effect on pricing - the oil price indeed surged from 20-30 USD levels (during 2000-2002) to as high as 37 USD in February 2003, but was already back at 27 USD per barrel level in April.
-The pricing spike of the 2003 invasion was indeed minor, though a more long-term effect can be attributed to the resulting Iraqi instability as Iraq War in fact lasted for eight long years.
-The Iraq War is certainly carrying a partial responsibility for the oil price increase leading to 2008 oil crisis, but is certainly not the sole reason behind it.
+Interestingly, the 2003 Invasion of Iraq had an even less dramatic effect - the oil price indeed surged from 20-30 USD levels (during 2000-2002) to as high as 37 USD in February 2003 with US military buildup in the Gulf, but was already back at 27 USD per barrel level in April.
+The oil price spike during the 2003 Iraqi invasion was indeed minor, though a more long-term effect can be attributed to the resulting instability as Iraq War had in fact lasted for eight long years in the aftermath of the invasion.
+The Iraq War is certainly carrying a partial responsibility for the oil price increase leading to 2008 oil crisis with long-term disruption of its petroleum supply, but is certainly not the sole reason behind it.